 60% is not an exact number, it is just a principle.
 By scheduling only 60% of your week in advance, it allows for unforeseen things to come up and not overwhelm you.
 It is much more achievable and allows for flexibility.
 It also allows you to get the most important things done as they are scheduled.

+If you were to schedule yours, when would work for you?
+Give me a time.
 Decide on a specific time for you to plan your week ahead and make it a habit.
 This is the most important 20 minutes of your week.

 Check the plan, assess to see how the week is compared to your goals.
 Reconnect with your list, examine it and ask how am I doing and what are my high priority goals.
 These are the high payoff activities.
 How am I doing?
 A good practice is not to wait until the week is over.
 Check-in mid-week to see if you are on track – I call this check-in Wednesday